PROFILE

 export of tropical products.
 Agriculture,

-forestry, and fisheries account for more than
+forestry, and fisheries account for a

 d'Ivoire produces 40% of the world's cocoa crop